Infusing known operators in convolutional neural networks for lateral strain imaging in ultrasound elastography: Materials and Methods

 \subsection{PICTURE}

-Lets $\varepsilon_x$ denotes axial ($x=1$), lateral ($x=2$), and out-of-plane ($x=3$) strains.
-Assuming linear elastic, isotropic, and homogeneous material, the lateral strain can be obtained from the axial strain and the Poisson's ratio by $\varepsilon_2 = -v\times \varepsilon$.
+Let $\varepsilon_x$ denote axial ($x=1$), lateral ($x=2$), and out-of-plane ($x=3$) strains.
+Assuming linear elastic, isotropic, and homogeneous material that can move freely in the lateral direction, the lateral strain can be obtained from the axial strain and the Poisson's ratio by $\varepsilon_2 = -v\times \varepsilon$.
 Real tissues are inhomogeneous, and boundary conditions exist; therefore, the lateral strain cannot be directly obtained by the axial strain and the Poisson's ratio alone.
-In this condition, the Effective Poisson's ratio (EPR) which is defined as $v_e = \frac{-\varepsilon_{22}}{\varepsilon_{11}}$ is introduced \cite{ma2014principle}.
-EPR is not equal to Poisson's ratio, but it has a similar range of Poisson's ratio, which is 0.2-0.5 \cite{mott2013limits}.
-In PICTURE, a regularization is defined to exploit this range and the out-of-range EPRs are penalized.
-The procedure is as follows \cite{kz2022physically}: {} 1- Detect out-of-range EPRs by:
+In such conditions, EPR, which is defined as $v_e = \frac{-\varepsilon_{22}}{\varepsilon_{11}}$ can be employed \cite{ma2014principle}.
+EPR is spatially variant, and it is not equal to Poisson's ratio, particularly in the vicinity of inclusion boundaries or within inhomogeneous tissue.
+Its value tends to converge towards the Poisson's ratio in homogeneous regions, and it has a similar range of Poisson's ratio, i.e., between 0.2 and 0.5 \cite{mott2013limits}.
+In PICTURE, a regularization was defined to exploit this range and the out-of-range EPRs were penalized \cite{kz2022physically}.
+PICTURE loss can be obtained from the following procedure: {} 1- Detect out-of-range EPRs by:

 where $\widetilde{v_e}$ is the EPR obtained from the estimated displacements. $v_{emin}$ and $v_{emax}$ are two hyperparameters that specify the minimum and maximum accepted EPR values, which are assumed to be 0.1 and 0.6, respectively. {} 2- Penalize the out-of-range lateral strains using: